instea/react-native-popup-menu/doc/api.md

 ## renderers

 Renderers are react components which wraps `MenuOptions` and are responsible for menu position and animation.
-In `renderers` module there are already provided two renderers - `ContextMenu` (default) and `SlideInMenu`.
+The `renderers` module provides following renderers
+* `ContextMenu` (default) - opens (animated) context menu over the trigger position.
+The `ContextMenu.computePosition` exports function for position calculation in case you would like to implement your own renderer (without special position calculation).
+* `NotAnimatedContextMenu` - same as ContextMenu but without any animation.
+* `SlideInMenu` - slides in the menu from the bottom of the screen.

-It is possible to extend menu and use custom renderer (see implementation of existing renderers).
+It is possible to extend menu and use custom renderer (see implementation of existing renderers or [extension guide](extensions.md)).

-NOTE: If you only need to add styles or wrap `MenuOptions` with your own component, use `customStyles` or `renderOptionsContainer` options of `MenuOptions` instead.
+**Note:**  If you only need to add styles or wrap `MenuOptions` with your own component, use `customStyles` or `renderOptionsContainer` options of `MenuOptions` instead.